dotoroart/cards/README.md

 #### *Performing*

+- When you play an Action card, a Creature must *perform* it.
-- When an Action card is played, it must be *performed* by a Creature.
+- When an Action card is performed, it lasts for the rest of the turn.

-- Action cards played on your turn are active during the Encounter.
+> Play Action cards before an Encounter so they are active in that moment.
-- Action cards

-#### *Shapeshifters*
+#### *Responding*

-- *Your Avatar can perform Actions of any Breed*
-- If your Avatar performs an Action **without** a Body of that Breed, **discard** the card.
+- You can play Actions in the opponent's turn to respond to an Encounter.

 #### *Breed*